 The persons carrying out the internal audit function do not assume any responsibility for any other (key) function.
 The Audit Department has periodic consultations with the supervisors (DNB and AFM) to discuss the risk assessment, findings and audit plan.
 The Audit Department's risk assessment is performed in close consultation with the independent external auditor.
 The department also takes the initiative to organise a 'tripartite consultation' with DNB and the independent external auditor at least once a year.
-In 2021, no tripartite consultation was held.
-The tripartite consultation was postponed to January 2022.
+On 18 april 2023 this tripartite consultation was held.